-The first Wesleyan premises were in Dragon Street, recorded in the 1851 Religious Census as seating 66..
+The first Wesleyan premises were in Dragon Street, recorded in the 1851 Religious Census as seating 66, with attendances of 24 and 27..
 The society was in the Guildford Circuit and came under the Alton minister.
 The first chapel, in New Way (now St. Peter’s Road), opened in 1870, seated only 150 and proved too small for the growing congregation.
 It was replaced by the present premises in Station Road, opened in July 1903.
 This was one result of the establishment in 1900 of the Surrey and North Hants Mission, incorporating four circuits (Guildford, Alton, Basingstoke and Petersfield) and covering an area long known as a ‘Methodist Wilderness’.
 The scheme to build eleven new churches at a cost of £28,000 was strongly endorsed by Hugh Price Hughes, who presided over the stonelaying service at Station Road in October 1902, in one of his last engagements before his death.
 The first General Superintendent of the new Mission, William E. Sellers, lived at Godalming.
 The first minister, Arthur J. Summerhill, stationed at Petersfield since 1900, saw through all the transitional arrangements and in fact spent most of his remaining ministry in the locality.

 On the approach of the centenary of the Station Road premises in July 2003, extensive alterations were undertaken to the church hall and kitchen, together with additional rooms and toilets.